TourmalineCore/inner-circle-documentation/time-tracker/2025-11-20-backend-strategy.md

 AND tenantId = @tenantId
 AND employeeId = @employeeId

-CERATE INDEX a ON work_entries
+CREATE INDEX a ON work_entries
 ```

 ### 2. adjustments